-The Autumn Equinox is tomorrow (Saturday, September 22).
+The Autumn Equinox is arriving Tuesday, September 22.
 Traditionally, this marked the time of year around which we would begin to reap the bounty of our summer labors and prepare our homes and pantries for the coming cold weather.
 In our modern era, however, most of us are either sighing with great relief as the heat wave wanes–or mourning the passing of summer’s long and carefree days.
 I have always found myself in the former camp, especially now that I live in a tropical climate (our autumn comes late and parts all too soon, in my opinion!).
 In fact, I’m ready to don my witchiest garb and cast spells under the moon until I feel the tingle of a cool breeze (I’m sure my neighbors would not be concerned at all!).

 Wherever you live—and whatever the thermometer says—this time of year is undoubtedly a beautiful time to recenter yourself before the holiday season and consider how we want to “reap” what we “sowed” during the summer.
 The following self-care ideas will help you get in the fall mood (if you haven’t been in the fall mood since July like some of us!)